 at the Hilton Austin Downtown, Salon J

 This presentation, which explores the differences between equality and equity, is being brought to SXSW EDU by the My Brother's Keeper (MBK) Forum.
 Equity and equality are pervasive topics both within and around school districts, but do we really understand the difference between the two.
 Superintendents have a daily responsibility to lead entire school districts towards ensuring each student has a quality education.
 However, we know that every student does not have access to the same education.
 Is that an equity issue, an equality issue, or both?
+To learn more about what will be presented on, check out Paul Wilson's blog post here.

 You can join the conversation and follow along on social media using #PCGatSXSW.
 For additional information about SXSW EDU 2019, please visit their website at https://www.sxswedu.com.